bonfacemasira/bonfacemasira/README.md

 ![Pastel Themed Modern LinkedIn Career Cover Ph - Made with PosterMyWall](https://user-images.githubusercontent.com/104436879/191910821-c1f2fb14-658e-4758-b42d-98bd38d0d1af.jpg)

-Hey there 👋 I am a Full Stack Developer from Kenya.
+Hey there 👋 I am a Full stack Developer from Kenya.
 I always like to use advanced Technology for creating useful products.
 I like to use advanced programming languages like html, css, javascript and Ruby.
 I like to use the React Js and Ruby-on-Rails.
 I also enjoy using powershell, python, java, c++, c#. etc.. and I love Blockchain and Web3 programming.